farm-ng/amiga-dev-kit/examples/hello_main_loop/README.md

 Here we create `HelloMainLoopApp` as a simple example of the types of `AppClass` you can create.

-In our app, we create a `TickRepeater` that will cause ...
+In our `HelloMainLoopApp` constructor, we create a `TickRepeater` that will stream the automatic control command to the dashboard every 50 ms (at a 20hz rate).

+In our `iter()` call, we:
+1. Check for control keys entered into the serial console [`<space bar>` for toggling auto mode, & `w` / `a` / `s` / `d` [fwd / left / rev / right] for adjusting velocities].
+2. Parse through all received CAN messages, sorting only for the `AmigaTpdo1` responses coming from the dashboard.
+3. Send the most up-to-date auto control commands, based on serial console entries.

 ## Instructions